ekingit/weather_forecast/README.md

 ## Project Description

-This project serves as a follow-up to [simple-weather-project](https://github.com/ekingit/simple-weather-project).
+This is a simple weather forecast project.
 It comprises two functions: the first of which takes a city name as input and produces a weather forecast.
 The second function takes a country name as input and generates forecasts for the five largest cities.
 Results are displayed in categorical graphs.

 ### Aim:

 - Data extraction from the web and importation into SQL.
 - Learning to connect PostgreSQL database with Python to establish an API.
-- Familiarization with Python libraries such as psycopg2, matplotlib, pandas, and numpy.
+- Familiarization with Python libraries such as numpy, pandas, matplotlib and psycopg2.

 ### Files: